pggalaviz/pggalaviz/_posts/2018-11-26-simple-distributed-rate-limiter-with-elixir.md

 without requiring external dependencies or writing an implementation on another language.

-This rate limiter is obviously very basic and has is caveats, for example if there's a topology change, **Horde** can termiante and restart our **GenServer** and **ETS** on another node, losing its state.
+This rate limiter is obviously very basic and has its caveats, for example if there's a topology change, **Horde** can termiante and restart our **GenServer** and **ETS** on another node, losing its state.
 For basic functionality where you can afford to lose state from time to time, this solution can work.